top of page

 When things aren't going our way, it's easy to lose sight of our faith.

-I hope this book serves as a reminder that there is a light waiting at the end, even in the darkest tunnels.
-Although God won't stop disappointments from occurring to us, he will hold our hands and guide us through the valley of the shadow of death.
+This book serves as a reminder that there’s a light waiting at the end, even in the darkest tunnels.
+Although God won't stop disappointments, He’ll hold our hands and guide us through the valley of the shadow of death.

 Fast Love